rossoskull/Ping-Pong-in-JS/README.md

 > Play with the computer on multiple rounds

 #### Contributing
-If you find any bugs, feel free to create an issue or open a PR.
+If you find any bugs, feel free to create an issue or open a pull request.